Vote. Then eat.

 Voting in person?
 You may have to wait in line.
 Make sure you get a good start on Election Day with these hearty, nourishing breakfasts.
 From a whole-grain porridge that sticks to your ribs, to my all-time favorite scrambled eggs, these Election Day breakfasts will keep you fueled up for the fight.

-This Election Day recipe takes creamy, all-American oatmeal to another level, with quinoa, millet, and lots of good, well-balanced toppings.
+This Election Day recipe takes creamy, all-American oatmeal to another level, with quinoa, millet, and lots of good, well-balanced toppings to keep you full.

 An earthy, seasonal scrambled egg breakfast that looks sophisticated but takes no time to make.